-Over the years, agarose has been the only gel matrix used for separation of nucleic acids.
-Agarose is a natural linear polymer extracted from seaweed that forms a gel matrix by hydrogen-bonding when heated in a buffer and allowed to cool (Chawla, 2004).
-Starch as a polysaccharide is also held by hydrogen-bond.
-Study of the gel formation by starch revealed that starch granules swell, gelatinize and hydrate easily when heated in water (Pan et. al., 2018).
-However, functional properties and applications of starch depend on the crop source (Pan et. al., 2018).

-Separation of nucleic acids and proteins by gel electrophoresis method is not only dependent on the molecular size and charge of the biomolecules but also on the pore size of the matrix of agarose or starch source used.
+Over the years, agarose has been the only gel matrix used for the separation of nucleic acids.
+Agarose is a natural linear polymer extracted from seaweed that forms a gel matrix by hydrogen bonding when heated in a buffer and allowed to cool (Chawla, 2004).
+Starch is a polysaccharide that is also held by hydrogen-bond.
+A study of the gel formation by starch revealed that starch granules swell, gelatinize and hydrate easily when heated in water (Pan et. al., 2018).
+However, the functional properties and applications of starch depend on the crop source (Pan et. al., 2018).
+The separation of nucleic acids and proteins by gel electrophoresis method is not only dependent on the molecular size and charge of the biomolecules but also on the pore size of the matrix of agarose or starch source used.
 The results revealed starch granule distribution in the range of $(5.525 \pm 1.9346 \ \mu m)$ for M.ExOboma and $(8.275 \pm 1.5064 \ \mu m)$ for I.ExOboma II.
-Comparatively, Altland and Hackler, (1984) reported pore size of agarose to be within the range of 6 to $35\mu m$ .
+Comparatively, Altland and Hackler, (1984) reported the pore size of agarose to be within the range of 6 to $35\mu m$.
 The values of starch pore sizes obtained from this work are also consistent with literature figures which have been reported to fall within the ranges of 2 to $42\mu m$ (Woolfe, 1992; Chen et. al., 2003a).

-Since starch granules are usually white, occurrence of different colours of the starch extracts as seen in Figure 1 may be as a result of presence of non-starch impurities such as polyphenols, ascorbic acids and carotene which may have negative effects on the starch quality and the final functionality of starch (Shimelis et. al., 2006).
-The levels of impurity observed in starch was also significantly higher than that of the agarose as shown in Table 3, with M.ExObama II having the lowest impurity level when compared with all the other starch samples.
+Since starch granules are usually white, the occurrence of different colors of the starch extracts as seen in Figure 1 may be a result of the presence of non-starch impurities such as polyphenols, ascorbic acids, and carotene which may have negative effects on the starch quality and the final functionality of starch (Shimelis et. al., 2006).
+The levels of impurity observed in starch were also significantly higher than that of the agarose as shown in Table 3, with M.ExObama II having the lowest impurity level when compared with all the other starch samples.

-The results of amylose and amylopectin contents in cassava and sweet potato starch studied showed that there was no significant difference ( $p \ge 0.05$ ) in amylose content among each cassava and sweet potato varieties as shown in Table 2.
-These values of amylose contents are in line with those reported in literature of between 8.5 to 38% (Tian et. al., 1991; Woolfe, 1992; Chen et. al., 2003a).
-Reports on botanic source of starch chain such as tapioca, sweet potato, sago and corn stated that the mass of amylose and amylopectin are up to 20% and 80% respectively (McCrone and Delly, 1973; Henry, 2019).
-In the contrary, agarose is a polymer made up of the repeating units of agarobiose which is a disaccharide consisting of one hundred and twenty thousand (120,000) alternating D-galactose and 3,6- anhydro-L-galactopyranose (L-galactose units) linked by $\alpha$ -(1 $\rightarrow$ 3) and $\beta$ -(1 $\rightarrow$ 4) glycosidic bonds (Araki, 1956).
+The results of amylose and amylopectin contents in cassava and sweet potato starch studied showed that there was no significant difference ($p \ge 0.05$) in amylose content among each cassava and sweet potato variety as shown in Table 2.
+These values of amylose contents are in line with those reported in the literature of between 8.5 to 38% (Tian et. al., 1991; Woolfe, 1992; Chen et. al., 2003a).
+Reports on the botanic source of the starch chain such as tapioca, sweet potato, sago, and corn stated that the mass of amylose and amylopectin are up to 20% and 80% respectively (McCrone and Delly, 1973; Henry, 2019).
+On the contrary, agarose is a polymer made up of the repeating units of agarobiose which is a disaccharide consisting of one hundred and twenty thousand (120,000) alternating D-galactose and 3,6- anhydro-L-galactopyranose (L-galactose units) linked by α -(1 \rightarrow 3) and β -(1 \rightarrow 4) glycosidic bonds (Araki, 1956).

 The pH values of cassava and sweet potato starch studied ranged from 7.7 to 7.9 as shown in Table 3.
-Hence, there was no significant difference ( $P \ge 0.05$ ) in the pH of the starch when compared with that of pure agarose which is 7.5.
+Hence, there was no significant difference ($P \ge 0.05$) in the pH of the starch when compared with that of pure agarose which is 7.5.
 Starch pH has been speculated to have some effects on starch functionality.
 High pH starches have been found to have increased solubility.
-This is due to increased hydrophilic characters of the starch at these pH values (Chen et. al., 2003a; Adebowale et. al., 2005).
+This is due to increased hydrophilic characteristics of the starch at these pH values (Chen et. al., 2003a; Adebowale et. al., 2005).